bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 published: false

 ---
 This guide describes how to set up, configure and deploy your React Native project to its own distribution platform using Bitrise in no time!
+When configuring your workflow, keep in mind that your React Native repo consists of an Android and an iOS project so all configs should be done as you would normally do in the case of your Android and iOS app development.

 ## Before setting up a React Native project

 Make sure you have signed up to [bitrise.io](https://www.bitrise.io) and can access your Bitrise account.
 If you haven't signed up yet, here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) to do that.

-## Set up a React Native project on bitrise.io
+## Add a React Native project on bitrise.io

 In this tutorial, we're using `[sample-apps-react-native-ios-and-android](https://github.com/bitrise-samples/sample-apps-react-native-ios-and-android)` sample app.